jimmyjames/Documentation/smartapp-developers-guide/async-http.rst

 -----------------

 The following methods are available on the ``asynchttp`` object.
-The HTTP request method will match the name of the method - see the reference documentation for more details on each method.
+The HTTP request method will match the name of the ``asynchttp`` method - see the reference documentation for more details on each method.

 ========= ======
 HTTP Verb Method